Creating a Business-Friendly Regulatory Environment

 Executive Summary

-The Medicine Hat & District Chamber of Commerce is committed to working with community partners and the government to create a business-friendly environment.
+The Southeast Alberta Chamber of Commerce is committed to working with community partners and the government to create a business-friendly environment.
 This commitment recognizes that small and medium-sized enterprises (SMEs) are a significant economic boon to the local, provincial, and national economies.
 Having to satisfy regulations and policies, complete forms, and follow processes can be costly for businesses, resulting in the stagnation of economic growth.
 An effort to nurture business and minimize hurdles by eliminating unnecessary regulatory requirements makes good economic sense for everyone in the district.
 Currently, many businesses in our community have found certain processes and regulations in the City burdensome, costly and time-consuming, and there may be several opportunities to reduce inefficiencies and maximize mutual prosperity.

 Background